 What are User Roles & Permissions in NetSuite?

-Roles are the foundation for data security in your NS account.
-Roles are configured access defined by permissions & restrictions and assigned to users.
-The role is configured access given to users and characterized by: A set of permissions, A level set for each granted permission, and Restrictions that modify permissions.
+Roles are the foundation for data security in your NetSuite account.
+Roles are configured access, defined by permissions & restrictions, and assigned to users.
+The role is configured to give access to users and is characterized by a set of permissions, a level set for each granted permission, and Restrictions that modify these permissions.
 Understanding the function of Roles and Permissions is essential as you set up users in the account.

-Managing NetSuite roles properly helps you ensure that your employees are given the appropriate permissions and only have access to the parts of the software that apply to them.
+Managing NetSuite roles properly ensures that your employees are given the appropriate permissions and have access only to the parts of the software that are relevant to them.
 This does two things.
 It makes it so that more information is private.
-In addition, it's a lot easier for users to work in and understand NetSuite when instead of having a bunch of different dropdowns, there's a limited amount of information available to each user in their role.
-So properly assigning roles in NetSuite can make it a little bit better for the user experience and your employees and promote data integrity within your NetSuite Account!
+In addition, it's easier for users to work in and understand NetSuite when there is a limited amount of information available to each user in their role, rather than having multiple unused dropdowns that clutter up the NetSuite navigation.
+So, properly assigning roles in NetSuite can improve the user experience and promote data integrity within your NetSuite account.

-Permissions limit a user's access to data and define the user's authority to access and work with specific data while working within that role in your NetSuite Account.
+Permissions limit a user's access to data and define the user's authority to access and work with specific data while they are in that role within your NetSuite account.
 A set of permissions is provided for each pre-defined role in your NetSuite account, and each granted permission is assigned an access level defined by one of the following permission types: View, Create, Edit, or Full.

-Note: NetSuite users can be assigned multiple roles within your account.
-If you edit a user's role to prevent them from using data when logged in under that role, this does not affect the way the user can interact when logged into your NetSuite account under another role.
+It is important to remember that NetSuite users can be assigned multiple roles within your account.
+If you edit a user's role to prevent them from using data when logged in under that role, it does not affect how the user can interact when logged into your NetSuite account under another role.

 Additional security layers are applied to a role and govern interaction with data.
-For example, you can allow someone to edit any record of a particular record type or restrict the security layer only to enable them to edit their own records.
+For example, you can allow someone to edit any record of a particular record type or restrict the security layer so that they can only edit their own records.

-Each role is assigned a center with optimized navigation for the tasks typically associated with that role, terminology that is likely to be more familiar to users commonly assigned to that role, and a collection of tabbed pages with dashboards.
+Each role is assigned a center with optimized navigation for the tasks typically associated with that role, terminology more familiar to users commonly assigned to that role, and a collection of tabbed pages featuring NetSuite dashboards.
 However, a few standard pages are included in all NetSuite centers: Home, Activities, Documents, and Setup pages.
 Remember that any NetSuite user who wants to use the classic interface can choose this by updating their User Preferences.

 Want to learn how to create a Custom NetSuite Center?
-Check out our article on the topic: NetSuite Navigation Dropdown
+Check out this article on NetSuite Navigation Dropdown (Centers, Tabs, Categories, Links) that I wrote in July of 2022!

 Setting up Roles and Permissions in NetSuite

-I will show you how you can set up roles and permissions to give you a little more control over who has access to what parts of your system.
-So, first of all, let's go into setup, then users and roles, and then we'll click on 'Manage Roles'.
+I'll show you how to set up roles and permissions, giving you more control over who has access to specific parts of your system.
+So, first, let's go into setup, then users and roles, and finally, we'll click on 'Manage Roles'.

-Now that we're in there, we can see that all these different types of roles have different permissions assigned to them.
+Now that we're in there, we can see that each of these different types of roles has different permissions assigned.

 These permissions have different access to certain records.
-For example, you can give access to view edit to create or full access to certain parts of the system.
-So, for instance, if I go into List > Accounting > Items, some people may have full access to do whatever they want to the items, and some may only be able to Create a new item, View an item, or Edit an item.
+For example, you can grant access to view, edit, create, or have full access to specific parts of the system.
+For instance, if I go into List > Accounting > Items, some people may have full access to modify the items as they see fit.
+In contrast, others may only have the ability to create new items, view existing items, or edit them.

-Now let's go into an example.
-We can look at Accountant, and then the accountant has a name and ID, and there are some other check boxes that you can look into a little bit more in detail on SuiteAnswers if you'd like, but the main thing that we're going to look at is the Permissions tab.
+Now, let's look at an example.
+We can look at the Accountant, and then the Accountant has a name and ID.
+There are also some other checkboxes that you can explore in more detail on SuiteAnswers if you'd like.
+However, the main thing we'll focus on is the Permissions tab.
 You can see that there are Transactions, Reports, Lists, Setup, Custom Record, and permissions for all these different parts of the software.

-Under Transactions, you'll see that this accountant has access to things that make sense for the accountant, like Bills, Check, Deposit, and Invoice.
+Under Transactions, you'll see that this accountant has access to things that make sense for the accountant, like Bills, Checks, Deposits, and Invoices.
 In addition, the accountant can access several Reports, such as Income, Inventory, Purchases, and Sales.
 Under Lists, you can see that the Accountant has access to Accounts, Calendar, Classes, Competitors, Contacts, Customers, Employees, Events, and several more.
-Under Setup, they have access to just a handful of things, including Accounting Lists, Deleted Records, and Web Services.
-Finally, under Custom Record, you could also assign permissions to anything custom that you add to your system.
+Under Setup, they have access to a limited number of things, including Accounting Lists, Deleted Records, and Web Services.
+Finally, under Custom Record, you can also assign permissions to any custom item you add to your system.

-Your account had pre-built, custom roles, which should be assigned to users: It provides better account security; users have only the permissions necessary to do their jobs.
-However, roles can be customized to fit your business needs better.
+Your account has pre-built, custom roles, which should be assigned to users.
+It provides better account security; users have only the permissions necessary to do their jobs.
+However, roles can be customized to better fit your business needs.

 Note: You can never change the native role.
 Still, you can always customize it, create a copy, and assign it from there.

 To review a custom role, navigate to Setup > Users/Roles > Manage Roles, click on the Role name, and check the role's configuration.
-For example, let's say that you didn't like the permissions for this Accountant role and needed to customize it.
+For example, let's say you didn't like the permissions for the Accountant role and needed to customize them.
 You will start by clicking the 'Customize' option next to the role.

-Let's say that I want to call this the New Accountant Role, and let's skip the rest of the options in the main tab and jump down to the Permissions.
+Let's say I want to call this the New Accountant Role.
+Let's skip the rest of the options in the main tab and go directly to the Permissions.

-If you want to manage entire permissions, click on a permission you would like to edit, and a menu will appear.
+To manage entire permissions, click on a permission you want to edit, and a menu will appear.

 This menu gives you options to Insert a new permission or Remove the permission you have selected.
-It also includes a Cancel button that will close the menu without saving your changes and an OK option to save the permission.
+It also includes a Cancel button that closes the menu without saving your changes, and an OK button to save the permission.

 Note: Clicking 'OK' only saves the changes you made to the role for the duration of your editing session.
 It does not save the changes to the role itself until you click 'Save' on the role.

 Before removing a permission, check to see if restricting the permission level will be sufficient—for example, this Accountant can edit Track Time transaction data.
-Instead of removing the Transaction permission for Track Time entirely, you can change the permission level from 'Edit' to 'View'.
-That way, this accountant cannot make changes to the data, but they can still view it as needed.
+Instead of removing the Transaction permission for Track Time entirely, you can change the permission level from "Edit" to "View".
+That way, this accountant can still view the data as needed, but they cannot make changes to it.

-Alternatively, you may want to expand the permissions associated with a role by changing the access type.
+Alternatively, you can expand the permissions associated with a role by changing the access type.
 For example, this Accountant role only has 'Edit' access to Sales Order transactions.
 However, if you want them to be able to create and edit Sales Orders, you can switch their access to 'Full'.

 Now we can click 'Save' on this role.
 Now, if you go back to the Manage Roles list, you'll be able to locate the New Accountant role we just created.